bijubjs/R4R-catalogs/Databases/README.md

-## This repository has a list of resources that are useful in research.
+## This repository has or will have tons of resources helpful in research.

-## Work on progress.
+## Work in progress.